- Environmental Health

 - Licensing and inspecting retail food establishments to prevent the spread of foodborne illness

-- Inspecting child care facilities to ensure healthy surroundings for our youngsters
+- Inspecting schools and licensed child care facilities to ensure healthy surroundings for our youngsters

 - Regulating, permitting and inspecting septic systems to protect water quality in our rivers and aquifers